gmzi/javascripter/2-arrays.md

 ## `sort()`

 - `sort()`
   Updates array and returns it, can capture that in a new variable.
 In strings, sorts alphabetically.
-In numbers, converts numbers to strings and sorts the according to their UTF Code.
+In numbers, converts numbers to strings and sorts them according to their UTF Code.
 So people pass a function to tell the method how to sort.
 Syntax:
   `arr.sort([compareFunction]);`
   ```javascript
   let people = ["beto", "carlos", "aldo", "daniel"];